Fuel Qualification

 3) If the fuel is determined to be equivalent, an Annex with the new SAF (including any required blending level) is added to the D7566 Drop-In Fuel Specification.

-4) Since the D7566 Drop-In Fuels Specification meets the ASTM Conventional Fuel Specification, the new SAF is approved for use in all existing commercial aircraft.
+4) Since the D7566 Drop-In Fuels Specification meets the ASTM Conventional Fuel Specification D1655, the new SAF is approved for use in all existing commercial aircraft.

-The current ASTM D4054 Evaluation Process for getting a fuel approved for commercial use includes the following three phases (also see figure below):
+The current ASTM D4054 Evaluation Process for getting a fuel qualified for commercial use includes the following phases (also see figure below):

 Approved Fuels

-The following drop-in alternative jet fuels went through the D4054 process and are qualified for commercial use (presented in chronological order of approval, as listed in the Annexes of D7566).
-These approved fuels represent multiple conversion processes associated with various feedstock types.
+The following drop-in alternative jet fuels went through the D4054 process and are qualified for commercial use (presented in chronological order of qualification, as listed in the Annexes of D7566).
+These qualified fuels represent multiple conversion processes associated with various feedstock types.

 The Committee D02 on Petroleum Products, Liquid Fuels, and Lubricants, as well as their D02.J0 Sub-committee on Aviation Fuels, have also approved the co-processing of renewable content with crude oil-derived middle distillates in petroleum refineries.
 This includes: